 Medical Editor: John P. Cunha, DO, FACOEP

 Aminosyn-PF 7%, Sulfite-Free (amino acid injection, pediatric formula) is a combination of amino acids used for the nutritional support of infants (including those of low birth weight) and young children requiring TPN via either central or peripheral infusion routes.
 Parenteral nutrition with Aminosyn-PF 7% is indicated to prevent nitrogen and weight loss or treat negative nitrogen balance in infants and young children where (1) the alimentary tract by the oral gastrostomy, or jejunostomy route, cannot or should not be used or adequate protein intake is not feasible by these routes, (2) gastrointestinal absorption of protein is impaired; or (3) protein requirements are substantially increased as with extensive burns.
-Common side effects include skin redness, inflammation, and swelling at the injection site.
-Flushing, fever, and nausea may also occur.
+Common side effects of Aminosyn-PF 7%, include:

 The total daily dose of Aminosyn-PF 7% solution depends on the daily protein requirements and on the patient's metabolic and clinical response.
 Aminosyn-PF 7% may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Aminosyn-PF 7% should be used only if prescribed.
 Consult your doctor before breastfeeding.